A link condition for simplicial complexes, and CUB spaces: Applications

-Apart from the complex of arcs on a punctured sphere, there is another natural complex for which for lattice property is straightforward.
-Note that the complex, as well the tools used for its study, are very similar to he Kakimizu complex studied in~\cite{przytycki_schultens_kakimizu}, see also Section~\ref{subsec:kakimizu}.
+Apart from the complex of arcs on a punctured sphere, there is another natural complex for which the lattice property is straightforward.
+Note that the complex, as well the tools used for its study, are very similar to the Kakimizu complex studied in~\cite{przytycki_schultens_kakimizu}, see also Section~\ref{subsec:kakimizu}.

 \mk